3 Things That Can Happen If Your Air Conditioner Isn't Level

-Air conditioners are usually placed on concrete pads.
+Air conditioners are typically placed on concrete pads.
 Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+This can result in malfunctions and even premature replacement.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.